MINA KHAJAVI

 Family

-Mina is married with a child and in October 2021, when she was summoned to give her final defence at the prosecutor’s office at Evin Prison, she was accused of converting them to Christianity.
+Mina is married and in October 2021, when she was summoned to give her final defence at the prosecutor’s office at Evin Prison, she was accused of converting her husband and child to Christianity.
 Mina said she had not forced anyone to convert but that they had decided to become Christians after seeing the profound change her new faith had made to her life.
 Mina’s sister Maryam, also a Christian convert, was detained in the same raid but was later released.

 TIMELINE